My journey with language learning apps has been a rollercoaster of high hopes and reality checks.Â

 Why I think neither Babbel nor Rosetta Stone is enough on its own

-Let me be straight with you—if you're dreaming of becoming fluent in a new language using just Babbel or Rosetta Stone, it's time for a reality check.Â
+There are tons of other language learning tools out there.
+But let me be straight with you—if you're dreaming of becoming fluent in a new language using just Babbel or Rosetta Stone, it's time for a reality check.Â

 I've been down this road, and I can tell you from experience that neither of these apps is going to get you fluent on its own.Â